Manhsy/EmailBot/README.md

 ## To Use

 1. download emailBot.py
-2. provide the script with text file filled with emails
+2. input email address, password, subject, message, & txt file filled with emails
-3. compile and run
+4. compile and run

+*Note: when using gmail, make sure to enable less secure apps to access which is located in Gmail setting*